thomasbarkats/yasui/docs/en/reference/middlewares.md

 }
 ```

+**Automatic Type Casting:** All parameter decorators in middlewares benefit from the same automatic type casting as controllers.
+Parameters are cast to their specified types before middleware execution.

 ### Dependency Injection

 As Middleware classes act like Controllers, they also allow dependency injection in the same way: